analytixncs/naviga-analytics-docs/docs/report-library/join-default-brand-rep.md

 Loads all the default brand reps into a dataset so that it can be joined to other datasets.

-For details on how this dataset is built go to [Ad Brands Docs](https://naviga-informer-docs.netlify.app/docs/informer/informer-mappings-ad-brands)
+For more information on how Brand Reps work and how to use these datasets see -> [Brand Rep Assignment Docs](../informer/informer-mappings-ad-brands#rep-assignments)

+## Notes

+This should be set up to reload via a Job every day.

 ## Description
 Only returns the last active Default Reps on a Brand.
 Each Brand Key can have up to four default reps.
 We return a set of fields that return information about the array of reps that are currently active.